houyi1110/OCDX-Engine-Group5/README.md

 This is the overall architecture for the OCDX Repository collection

 # Architecture
-* Wikibase is used to create manifests, following the manifest laid out in libbyh/ocdx .
+* Wikibase is used to create manifests, following the manifest laid out in libbyh/ocdx.
+A sparkle engine will be used to search for the collections
 * JupyterHub is used, following a K8S architecure described in
 * Each collection contains:
 ** A Manifest